KiRZeN24/CodeWars/README.md

 Simple, given a string of words, return the length of the shortest word(s).

 String will never be empty and you do not need to account for different data types.

+    IP Validation

+Write an algorithm that will identify valid IPv4 addresses in dot-decimal format.
+IPs should be considered valid if they consist of four octets, with values between 0 and 255, inclusive.
+Valid inputs examples:

+Examples of valid inputs:
+1.2.3.4
+123.45.67.89

+Invalid input examples:

+1.2.3
+1.2.3.4.5
+123.456.78.90
+123.045.067.089

+Notes:

+Leading zeros (e.g. 01.02.03.04) are considered invalid Inputs are guaranteed to be a single string